dagargo/overwitch/docs/usage.md

 The GUI is self explanatory and does not requiere any parameter passed from the command line.
 It controls the D-Bus service, which will manage any Overbridge device.

-Notice that once an Overbridge device is running the options can not be changed so you will need to stop the running instances and refresh the list.
+Notice that changing the preferences will restart all the clients.

 It is possible to rename Overbridge devices by simply editing its name on the list.
-Still, as JACK devices can not be renamed while running, the device will be restarted.
+Still, as JACK devices can not be renamed while running, the clients will be restarted.

 ### overwitch-service